Tuesday, July 29, 2025

 Despite these caveats, I was pleasantly surprised to see KPop Demon Hunters earnestly attempting to, without deviating too much from its predictably genre-bound plot points and setups, explore the themes germane to k-pop as an artform and an industry.
 KPop Demon Hunters transforms the pressure to maintain the façade of perfection that its characters are burdened with into one of its themes.
 Rumi’s character in particular goes through a persuasive arc of self-discovery.
 She first suspects that the demons she had been fighting might not be so “inhuman” as she had been told, and then that her identity as a demon hunter is an elaborate fabrication that does not reflect who she really is.

 Rumi’s ultimate rejection of this false sense of duty (in substance a form of subservience to the industrial capital and the consumer-fanbase) thus carries a resonance that goes beyond a plot point.
-It would have been interesting if KPop Demon Hunters further explored this dark side of fandom, developing a character or characters whose all-consuming adoration for the Huntr/x or the demon boy group Saja Boys allow Gwima to plunder the negative psychological energy of dehumanizing obsession and entitlement to exploit the artists for their own pleasure.
-Again, this might have been considered too downbeat or disturbing for a movie aspiring to be a clean-cut, uplifting entertainment.
+It would have been interesting if KPop Demon Hunters further explored this dark side of fandom, developing a character or characters whose all-consuming adoration for the Huntr/x or the demon boy group Saja Boys allow Gwima to plunder the negative psychological energy of dehumanizing obsession and entitlement to exploit the artists for their own addictive pleasure.
+Of course, this might have been considered too downbeat or disturbing for a movie aspiring to be a clean-cut, uplifting entertainment.

 Just as Ryan Coogler’s Sinners, another unexpectedly thoughtful recent hit, is less of a horror film than a musical, KPop Demon is at heart a musical.
 Action sequences are reasonably well done but are not special.
 For me, these demon-fighting activities felt like obligatory connecting tissues between musical numbers, rather than the other way.
 Indeed, KDH’s real historical value may lie in its status as the first global K-pop-themed musical produced by those who clearly get what kpop is all about, rather than by those who want to ride the latter’s coattails while seeing it only as a “fad” or a factory churning out exploitable commodities.